magarena/magarena/release/README.txt

 melvin
 Mike

+- given_ability property now supportes all abilities Note that both ability and given_ability property now separate abilities by ';' instead of ','

 - added the following to the ability property in card script:
   * evoke <mana cost>
   * lord <affected permanents> have/has <abilities>
   * lord <affected permanents> get <power/toughness>
   * library instead of graveyard

-- given_ability property now supportes all abilities

 - added support for the following in groovy script:
   * Clone mechanic